mdcasey/VulkanOnD3D12/README.md

 VulkanOnD3D12 aims to make the Vulkan API available to platforms where only a D3D12 driver is available, such as Windows UWP.

+This project is currently a work in progress and as such, some or most things may not work at all.

 ### Usage

 An example using the VK_CHB_uwp_surface extension to create a VkSurface for a